 Hunt challenged Johnson during the TV debate, asking him what message he would deliver to a farmer facing 40 percent export tariffs in the event of no-deal.

-He has also opposed a hardline approach to negotiations, arguing that it would be met harshly in Europe and could trigger a general election in the UK, which could see the opposition in government "by Christmas".
+He has also described no-deal as "political suicide" for the Conservative Party.
+His argument against a hardline approach to negotiations is that this would be met harshly in Europe and could trigger a general election in the UK, which could see the opposition in government "by Christmas".
 He has promised that he would not trigger any action to provoke a general election before delivering Brexit.

 A former culture and health minister, the foreign secretary emphasised several times that his negotiating skills made him the right candidate to reach an agreement with the European Union on Brexit.